Stolen Mail or Theft of Packages Charges in Michigan

 The federal government aggressively pursues investigations into stolen mail and packages.
 Those charged face tough prosecutors and harsh penalties.

-Michigan Criminal Defense Attorney Team
+Michigan Best Criminal Defense Attorney

 Defense of Stolen Mail and Theft of Packages Charges

 Crimes involving the diversion or theft of mail are dealt with harshly by courts and prosecutors.
 Because of the wide use of security cameras, prosecutors and police have new tools to gather evidence.
-Defense lawyers must employ aggressive and creative defenses to keep clients out of jail when accused of possession of stolen mail or theft of packages charges in Michigan.
+Defense lawyers must employ aggressive and creative defenses to keep clients out of jail when accused of possessing stolen mail or theft of packages charges in Michigan.

 The Mail and Mail Depository Protection Act (MMDPA) was enacted to dramatically increase the potential consequences of a conviction for theft or diversion of mail.
 Mail means a letter, postal card, package, bag, or anything similar that is addressed to a person.
-A person means an individual or a business.
-Under this definition, mail includes anything from the United States Postal Service, UPS, FedEx, or really anything left or addressed to an intended recipient.
+A “person” means an individual or a business.
+Under this definition, mail includes anything from the United States Postal Service, UPS, FedEx, or anything left or addressed to an intended recipient.

 Under the MMDPA, it is illegal to take, hold, conceal, or destroy mail addressed to another person or deprive the person to whom the mail was addressed, including theft of packages in Michigan.
 The offense is a crime regardless of whether the intended recipient of the mail is living or deceased.
 This law would apply to mail, packages, boxes, and similar items delivered to a person’s mailbox left on their porch or hung from a doorknob.
 The law is so broad that even failing to forward misdelivered mail could be penalized.